The Perks of Staying on Your Parents’ Car Insurance Policy

 Compare Quotes From Top Companies and Save

-How can young drivers reduce rates on their parents’ car insurance policy?
+How can young drivers rates on their parents’ insurance policy?

-Adding a teenager or younger new driver to a car insurance policy will cause the rate to increase by around 130 percent.
-Let’s discuss how to reduce the cost of car insurance when a child is added to a family policy.
+Adding a teenager or younger new driver to a insurance policy will cause the rate to increase by around 130 percent.
+Let’s discuss how to the of insurance when a child is added to a family policy.

 To minimize the rate hike, and to ensure some long-term tax relief, you should compare quotes from multiple companies to make sure you find the cheapest options, and you should look out for discounts.
 Common discounts include school and college discounts.